PenguinF/qodec_puzzles/lunchbox/solution.md

 The total of the sandwich in column 8 is now 29.
 The options of the outlier cell in r9c4 are also limited to 2, 5, 7, 8 and 9.
 9 and 5 are ruled out by existing digits.
 2 and 8 are ruled out because they force a 35 or 32 total in a column already containing a 3.
 So this cell is a 7.
 The cell in row 2, column 4 is now a naked single, so the total of the 5-cell sandwich in row 2 is 15.
-14 is ruled out because we cannot sum to 14 with the limited remaining set of digits.
 So the total of this sandwich is 15, and this total can only be made with digits 3+4+8.
 The sandwich in column 9 can now be resolved, then finally the 12 sandwich we started with.
 The rest of the grid is done by regular sudoku.